mustafaquraish/marker/docs/source/general/configuration.rst

 .. code:: yaml

    lms: canvas                         # Platform name
    base_url: {no default}              # Base URL of Canvas instance
    course: {no default}                # Course ID from Canvas
    assignment: {no default}            # Assignment ID from Canvas

    allow_late: false                   # Download late submissions
    file_name: {no default}             # Name for the downloaded submission
+   submission_comment: {no default}    # Text to add to comment with report

 MarkUs